 Even the world’s biggest celebrities are getting in on the act, with Intel and Lady Gaga’s drone lighting display wowing audiences at the 2017 Super Bowl halftime show.
 Hundreds of drones with flashing lights were controlled by a central computer to form the American flag as well as the logo of a major sponsor of the event.The reason for the remarkable span of uses of drones is the engineering inside them.

 But could a flock of drones be launched to search and help track bushfires, without human control?
 Could they be programmed to “talk” to each other to get the job done?

-That’s the intriguing puzzle being worked on in Networked Systems at the ANU Research School of Engineering.
+That’s the intriguing puzzle being worked on in Networked Systems at the ANU Research School of Electrical, Energy and Materials Engineering.

 A team is researching networked systems of agents that have the ability to sense, compute, communicate and interact – in particular, drones.